-OTH 590 Principles of Occupational Therapy Research II (2)
+OTH 590 Principles of Occupational Therapy Research II (3)

 This is the second course in the three-part research progression.
-Students will practice interpreting basic descriptive quantitative statistics, as well as code, and synthesize qualitative data to develop meaningful conclusions.
-Students utilize selected topics of interest to initiate a literature review in developing their scholarship skills.
+Students will develop a research question, search the literature, and compose scholarly works.
 The Institutional Review Board process will be discussed as part of this course.
 Prerequisites: OTH 434, 444, 490, 452, 460, and 476

-OTH 593 Principles of Occupational Therapy Research III (3)
+OTH 593 Principles of Occupational Therapy Research III (2)

 This final course in the research continuum focuses on scholarly dissemination of research.
-Students will complete the literature review initiated in Principles of Occupational Therapy Research II to create a scholarly project and plan a mock research proposal.
+Students will complete the scholarly project initiated in Principles of Occupational Therapy Research II.
 The research series will conclude with a scholarly presentation based on occupational therapy research.
 Prerequisites: OTH 590, 540, and 568